Independent Citizen's Association

 The Liberal Party under leader Edward Gray chose only to support Independent candidates that it played a hand in nominating and it nominated other candidates under its own banner, one of whom was elected to a seat.
 Gray felt that candidates should not be 'machined' into the field and left it up to individual Liberal constituency associations to support Unity Movement candidates or to put forward their own Liberal candidates.

 Many former supporters of the United Farmers joined the Co-operative Commonwealth Federation which ran its own candidates, none of whom were elected.
 A Labor candidate A.J.
 Morrison was elected in the coal-mining area of Edson.

 The campaign ads for the Independents typically read: "Be Independent of the new "Social Order".
 Vote Independent!
 Paid for by the Independent Citizen's Association of Alberta."

 In 1944, James H. Walker, an Independent MLA who had been a United Farmers candidate, was elected the first permanent leader of the Independents over David Elton.
 Strains within the coalition had begun to take their toll with Liberal MLAs leaving the caucus before the beginning of that year's legislative session.
 The Liberals chose not to run separately in the general election, however, and Walker led the Independents into the 1944 provincial election but the party failed to run a full slate of candidates.
-Only three Independent MLAs were elected, and Walker lost his own seat.
+Only three Independent MLAs were elected - Page in Edmonton; Davison and H.B.
+Macdonald in Calgary.
+Walker lost his own seat in the Warner district.

 In 1945, the Independents chose J. Percy Page as their leader and he became Leader of the Opposition.
-He led the party, now called the Independent Citizen's Association, into the 1948 election, but by that time the Liberals had left the coalition and ran their own slate of candidates.
+He led the party, now called the Independent Citizen's Association, into the 1948 election.
+However, by that time, the Liberals had left the coalition and ran their own slate of candidates.
 The party received only 1.35% of the vote, losing all of its seats.
 The party folded, and the Conservative Party re-emerged in the 1950s.